z80dev/NFTYeeter/README.md

 ```

-This contract is entrusted with firing off transactions to bridge a users' NFTs across chains.
+This contract is entrusted with firing off transactions to bridge a users' NFTs across chains, and recording in the DepositRegistry that the NFT has been bridged.

 ### Bridging a Native NFT